Where can you get work experience in civil engineering or structural engineering?

 What should you expect from the recruitment process for engineering placements?

-You usually need to fill in an application form (which often, but not always, includes submitting a CV), taking online aptitude tests (numeracy tests are a staple stage), and attending an assessment day or interview.
+For larger employers you usually need to fill in an application form (which often, but not always, includes submitting a CV), taking online aptitude tests (numeracy tests are the most common), and attending an assessment day or interview.
+These will mirror the employer's graduate recruitment processes, as many employers will hire you after your internship, so take a look at the applications, interviews and assessment centre advice on our civil engineering homepage, even if the headline says the content is for graduates.
 You may be asked technical questions in an interview or to complete a technical exercise – if so, it will be based on what you will have learned on your course.